stefanhaustein/flowgrid/README.md

 - do some cleanup
 - decide about the source license (probably Apache for the core and GPL for the UI)
 - make sure I don't expose keys in the public repository
-- figure out the best way to transfer the existing repository
+- figure out the best way to transfer the existing repository (I know, everything!
+But what in particular is surprising / unexpected / confusing?)

-## Flowgrid Documentation
+## Documentation

 ### Editor